rishipedia/archiaura/README.md

-# archiaura is the project website that i (souvik das) has made for interview purpose.
+# Archiaura is the project website that i (souvik das) has made for interview purpose.

+The theme of this site is architecture.

 To open the file just click on this link, i have hosted it here on github. https://souvikotaku.github.io/archiaura/